The Unreasonable Effectiveness of Greedy Algorithms in Multi-Armed Bandit with Many Arms: A Greedy Algorithm

-In addition, for SS-Greedy (Algorithm \ref{alg:subs-greedy}) the same upper bound holds, with $k$ being replaced with $m$. \end{lemma}

-Lemma \ref{lem:greedy-gen} is the key technical result in the analysis of Greedy and SS-Greedy.
-This bound depends on several components, in particular, the choice of $\delta$ and the scaling of $q_{1-2\delta}$.
+In addition, for SS-Greedy (Algorithm \ref{alg:subs-greedy}) the same upper bound holds, with $k$ on the right hand side is replaced with $m$. \end{lemma} Lemma \ref{lem:greedy-gen} is the key technical result in the analysis of Greedy and SS-Greedy.
+This bound depends on several components, in particular, the choice of $\delta$ and the scaling of $q_{1-2\delta}(\cdot)$.
 To ensure sublinear regret, $\delta$ should be small, but that increases the first term as $P(\mu \geq 1-\delta)$ decreases.
-The scaling of $q_{1-2\delta}$ is also important; in particular, the shape of $q(\cdot)$ will dictate the quality of the upper bound obtained.
+The scaling of $q_{1-2\delta}(\cdot)$ is also important; in particular, the shape of $q(\cdot)$ will dictate the quality of the upper bound obtained.

-Observe that $q_{1-2\delta}(\mu)$ is the only term that depends on the family of reward distributions $\mathcal{F}$.
+Observe that $q_{1-2\delta}(\mu)$ is the only term in \eqref{eqn:bayes-greedy} that depends on the family of reward distributions $\mathcal{F}$.
 In the remainder of this section, we provide three upper bounds on Bayesian regret of Greedy and SS-Greedy.
 The first one is designed for Bernoulli rewards; here $q_\theta(\mu)$ has a constant lower bound, leading to optimal regret rates.
-The second result requires $1$-subgaussian rewards (Assumption \ref{ass:reward}); this leads to a $q$ which is quadratic in $\delta$.
-The last bound makes an additional (mild) assumption on the reward distribution (covers many well-known rewards, including Gaussians); this leads to a $q$ that is linear in $\delta$, and as a result, a better bound on regret compared to $1$-subgaussian rewards.
+The second result requires $1$-subgaussian rewards (Assumption \ref{ass:reward}); this leads to a $q_{1-2\delta}(\cdot)$ which is quadratic in $\delta$.
+The last bound makes an additional (mild) assumption on the reward distribution (covers many well-known rewards, including Gaussians); this leads to a $q_{1-2\delta}(\cdot)$ that is linear in $\delta$ which leads to a better bound on regret compared to $1$-subgaussian rewards.

-The bounds that we establish on $q$ rely on Lundberg's inequality, which bounds the ruin probability of random walks and is stated below.
-For more details on this inequality, see Corollary 3.4 of \cite{asmussen2010ruin}.
+The bounds that we establish on $q(\cdot)$ rely on Lundberg's inequality, which bounds the ruin probability of random walks and is stated below.
+For more details on this inequality, see Corollary 3.4 of \citep{asmussen2010ruin}.